[Read Time: 14 minutes ]

 If there are 18 German couples in an Alpine resort, all of the men will go to sauna but only perhaps a dozen of the women and one or two of these women will keep a towel fully or partially wrapped around themselves.
 If 18 Finnish couples then maybe only half of the women will go to sauna.
 One element of this is that women can be more uncomfortable with nudity than men.
 As well, from conversations with a number of people, it is clear that women don’t care who sees their husband nude but some men aren’t so comfortable with other men outside of immediate/extended family seeing their wife nude.

-The default for our sauna when visitors are here is everyone wearing a swimsuit or towel.
-However, if all agree then it may be swimsuit optional or nude required.
+The default for our sauna is whatever everyone is comfortable with.
+So nude mixed, women first followed by mixed, or swimsuits.
 We can also setup separate male/female/family times if people want to give it a go in private.

 FWIW, we are fine with whatever and most important for us is enjoying time with family and friends.
 We much prefer to sauna with friends and everyone wearing suits than not sauna with friends at all.